-The Child Welfare Service is tasked with providing assistance when persons under 18 years of age have been subjected to or are at risk of being subjected to violence or assault, female genital mutilation, forced marriage or threats of same.
+The Child Welfare Service is tasked with providing assistance when persons under 18 years of age have been subjected to, or are at risk of being subjected to, violence or abuse, female genital mutilation, forced marriage or threats of forced marriage.
 Other examples of situations in which the Child Welfare Service can help is if parents are abusing drugs or alcohol or when a child has serious behavioural problems or problems associated with criminality or drug/alcohol misuse.
 The help is free.

 - financial support for out-of-school care for schoolchildren (SFO/AKS)

 - financial support for leisure activities or other activities

 - respite care at weekends or a family to visit

 Watch a film about the Child Welfare Service:

 The best interests of the child is key to the Child Welfare Service’s work (cf. Section 4-1 of the Norwegian Child Welfare Act – Determining the best interests of the child).
 Sometimes this may conflict with the parents’ wishes.
 The Child Welfare Service will help and support parents to enable them to care for their children adequately, and their children should remain living at home where this is possible.

 In certain serious cases it is not in the best interest of the child to live at home, and the Child Welfare Service must take the child into care.
 This could take place with or without the family’s consent.
 Only the County committee for social issues, which is a court-like body, can make decisions about taking children into care when it is against the wishes of their parents.